0x1d/jtm/README.md

 -------
 npm install

-If it doesn't exist, create a directory "log" in the project root.
+Create a directory "logs" in the project root.

 Run
 ---